CS272-S25/p9/README.md

 # Website Overview

-Latest Articles in various categories:
+Pages/latest articles in various categories:

-- Technology
+- Technology News Page
-- Politics
+- Politics News Page
-- Sports
+- Sports News Page
-- Local Madison News
+- Local Madison News Page

-About Us: Learn more about the team behind the site.
+About Us Page: Learn more about the team behind the site.

-Contact Us: A form where users can leave feedback or questions, including their email so we can respond.
+Contact Us Page: A form where users can leave feedback or questions, including their email so we can respond.

 --------------------------------------------------------------------------------------------------------------
 Features: